Sebastien-VZN/auroria_link/README.md

 ## 🤝 Contributing & Feedback

-As an alpha version, this project thrives on community feedback.
+As an beta version, this project thrives on community feedback.
 If you encounter a bug, have a feature request, or want to contribute, please feel free to open an issue on the repository.

 ---